J-E-Foster/Python-Investment-Calculator/WORKFLOW.md

 ```
 git clone [url]
 ```
+* Git just copied your forked repository to your local machine.

 ## Add a remote repository
 * Git already added a remote called origin to your local machine.